 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Huzzy were recorded, including Hussey, Houssey, Huzzy, Huzzey and others.

 Early Notables of the Huzzy family (pre 1700)

-in 1640, supporter of the Royalist side in the English...
-Another 66 words (5 lines of text) are included under the topic Early Huzzy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Huzzy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Huzzy family to Ireland